br3nt/proc_evaluate/README.md

 end
 ```

+Within your code, you can call `evaluate` on the value passed to `authorize_endpoint`.
+E.g: `authorize_endpoint_value.evaluate(request)`
+* In the case where authorize_endpoint is passed a string, the string is returned
+* In the case where authorize_endpoint is passed a Lamda, the lambda is called, and an `OpenIdConnectProvider` is returned

-By using the `evaluate` method within my gem/library/dsl, I do not need to be concerned with whether the developer provides a value, proc, or lambda.
+By using the `evaluate` method within your gem/library/dsl, you do not need to be concerned with whether the developer provides a value, proc, or lambda. \
-Likewise, the developer has greater flexibility when using my gem/library/dsl as they have greater options for returning the required value.
+Likewise, the developer has greater flexibility when using you gem/library/dsl as they have greater options for deriving and returning the required value.

 ## Compatibility